collective-soundworks/soundworks-template-helpers/README.md

 #### browserLauncher.language : <code>string</code>
 Language to be used in the initialization screens.
-By default, pick language from the brwoser and fallback to english if not supported.
+By default, pick language from the browser and fallback to english if not supported.

 For now, available languages are 'fr' and 'en'.

 **Kind**: static property of [<code>browserLauncher</code>](#browserLauncher)
 <a name="browserLauncher.execute"></a>